Water is a vital and limited resource along Colorado’s Front Range, the most populated region of the state.

 In 1967, Metropolitan Denver Sewage Disposal District No. 1 (Metro) became fully operational with the mission to protect public health and the environment.

-Along with the population growth on the Front Range, Metro has also grown; now serving roughly two million people with a capacity to treat about 249 million gallons of wastewater per day (MGD).
+Along with the population growth on the Front Range, Metro has also grown.
+Today, Metro serves roughly 2.2 million people with a capacity to treat about 249 million gallons of wastewater per day (MGD).

-In response to growth, the District opened the $417 million Northern Treatment Plant in 2016 which can treat approximately 29 MGD.
+In response to growth, Metro opened the $417 million Northern Treatment Plant in 2016 which can treat approximately 29 MGD.
 This innovative facility features biological odor control, advanced tertiary treatment and UV disinfection.